Examine new developments in neuropsychology and their use in the clinical world with this MSc in Applied Neuropsychology.

 This module introduces students to the principles of applied psychology and the processes of recovery and rehabilitation.
-It focuses on the core skills expected of a practitioner of applied psychology: assessment; formulation; intervention; evaluation; communication skills; and self- management skills.
+It focuses on the core skills expected of a practitioner of applied psychology: assessment, formulation, intervention, evaluation, communication skills, and self- management skills.
 The embedded research skills in this module relate to the evaluation of clinical practice.

 Social Neuropsychology of Mental Health

 This module includes a neuropsychological perspective on mental health problems.
-It features a series of lectures on psychosis, affective disorders, fear disorders, principles of cognitive behavioral therapy, and basic pharmacology.
+It features a series of lectures on psychosis, affective disorders, fear disorders, principles of cognitive behavioural therapy, and basic pharmacology.
 We also look at the relationship between psychopathology and criminality.
 The embedded research methods deal with applications to ethics committees and performing a systematic literature review.

 Neuropsychological rehabilitation exists to enable people to regain their footing in social and occupational spheres after brain injury.
-It does this in many ways, such as emotionally, functionally and cognitively.
+It does this in many ways, such as emotionally, functionally, and cognitively.
 This module offers a broad theoretical perspective of the different methods of rehabilitation available for a range of disorders.
 We aim to provide not just theory but also guidance as to how you communicate that theory to patients, clients, and other professionals.

 Cost & Fees